 Computer Use and the Internet

 Students have access to the internet as a support for their academics.
 This service is for educational purposes only.
-Wi-Fi is available in the school.
+Wi-Fi is available throughout the school.
 In order to access it please see the instructions on our school website.
 Students who use the computer or software disrespectfully or for any educationally inappropriate reason will be referred to the administration and have their privileges suspended immediately.
 Students are directed not to share their password or user ID with anyone.
 Students who log on using another student’s ID will have their privileges suspended.

 Copying & Plagiarism

 Students are expected to present their own work in their own words.
 The substitution of work copied or taken from other students or from other sources such as the Internet, and presented as their own, is not acceptable and will result in an appropriate intervention.